fkyeeb/H2O/tutorials/tutorial.md

 **If the directory `duplication_counts.tsv` is currently not in `other_output/`, please specify the location of the folder with `-f`.*

 ### 3.2.2 Running the command with example dataset <!-- omit in toc -->
-The known putative WGDs are at nodes 3 and 4 in `summary_tree_numbered.tre`, so run the command as:
+The known putative WGDs are at nodes 3 and 4 in `consensus_tree_numbered.tre`, so run the command as:

 ```console
 h2o extract_wgd_trees -t processed_trees -n 3,4